EternityForest/airwatch/README.md

 ## Features/Hacks used

+* Somethinng is wrong with the 0805 footprints.
+The
 * There's a ton of voltage  drop on the way to the battery.
 * It might only charge to 50% from 5v.
 Good enough, they don't like full charge anyway.
 * WiFi Is Fussy!
 Or maybe it isn't?
 I'm testing with unfinished code.
+* Totally untested fancy easy to solder bigger 0805 pads!

 * You can't use the TX pin, it controls the battery charger
 * Ok, maybe the world won't end if you send some stuff anyway?